 Best Groupon Alternatives in 2026: Where to Find Local Deals

-If you were online in 2011, you probably remember the Groupon era.
-Half-off sushi restaurants, discounted skydiving, $20 massages that were somehow not a scam.
-For a brief window, Groupon felt like a cheat code for real life.
-The company was turning down acquisition offers from Google and racing toward one of the biggest IPOs in tech history.
+If you were online in 2011, you probably remember the early daily-deals era.
+Half-off sushi, discounted skydiving, $20 massages.
+For a brief window, the daily-deals format felt like a cheat code for local services.
+Groupon was turning down acquisition offers and racing toward one of the biggest IPOs in tech history.

 Groupon: What It Still Does Well